ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ![JavaScript](./images/javascript.png "It do be like that")[size: l, aspect: 672x840]

-Here's a list of notes and snippets I've found useful.
+Here’s a list of notes and snippets I’ve found useful.

 <!-- --- -->